kismetwireless/kismet/docs/dev/datasource.md

 Responses:
 * NONE

-#### STATUS (Datasource->Kismet)
-Generic status report.
-The SUCCESS pair will carry the command number of command, if any is related to this report.
-May carry other information.

-KV Pairs:
-* MESSAGE (optional)
-* SUCCESS

-Responses:
-* NONE

 #### MESSAGE (Datasource->Kismet)
 Message for the user - informational, warning, or other non-critical errors.
 Essentially a tunneling of the Kismet Messagebus protocol.
-Permanent failure conditions should be carried over the STATUS or ERROR frames.
+Permanent failure conditions should be carried over the ERROR frames.

 KV Pairs:
 * MESSAGE